Cray-HPE/docs-csm/operations/boot_orchestration/Limit_the_Scope_of_a_BOS_Session.md

-However, even if this option is enabled, it is still possible to use [Advanced session limit syntax](#advanced-session-limit-syntax) to effectively create a session with no limit; a session can be limited to all nodes on the system by specifying `*` as the limit parameter (if this is done on the command line, it must be quoted it in order to prevent it from being interpreted by the shell).
+However, even if this option is enabled, it is still possible to use [Advanced session limit syntax](#advanced-session-limit-syntax) to effectively create a session with no limit; a session can be limited to all nodes on the system by specifying `*` as the limit parameter (if this is done on the command line, it must be quoted in order to prevent it from being interpreted by the shell).

 ## Limiting tenant sessions